urbanairship/java-library/docs/index.rst

 The first is the Audience.
 The audience is composed of Selectors, which can be compound or atomic (not compound).
-Selectors provide logicial combinations of AND, OR, and NOT.
+Selectors provide logical combinations of AND, OR, and NOT.

 Audience and Selectors
 ======================